Poland: Law

 The Constitution of Poland is the enacted supreme law, and Polish judicature is based on the principle of civil rights, governed by the code of civil law.
-The current democratic constitution was adopted by the National Assembly of Poland on 2 April 1997; it guarantees a multi-party state with freedoms of religion, speech and assembly, prohibits the practices of forced medical experimentation, torture or corporal punishment, and acknowledges the inviolability of the home, the right to form trade unions, and the right to strike.
+The current democratic constitution was adopted by the National Assembly of Poland on 2 April 1997; it guarantees a multi-party state with freedoms of religion, speech and gatherings, prohibits the practices of forced medical experimentation, torture or corporal punishment, and acknowledges the inviolability of the home, the right to form trade unions, and the right to strike.

 The judiciary in Poland is composed of the Supreme Court as the country's highest judicial organ, the Supreme Administrative Court for the judicial control of public administration, Common Courts (District, Regional, Appellate) and the Military Court.
 The Constitutional and State Tribunals are separate judicial bodies, which rule the constitutional liability of people holding the highest offices of state and supervise the compliance of statutory law, thus protecting the Constitution.
 Judges are nominated by the National Council of the Judiciary and are appointed for life by the president.
-On the approval of the Senate, the Sejm appoints an ombudsman for a five-year term to guard the observance of social justice.
+With the approval of the Senate, the Sejm appoints an ombudsman for a five-year term to guard the observance of social justice.

 Poland has a low homicide rate at 0.7 murders per 100,000 people, as of 2018.
 Rape, assault and violent crime remain at a very low level.
-The country has imposed strict regulations on abortion, which is permitted only in cases of rape, incest or when the woman's life is in danger; congenital disorder and stillbirth are not covered by the law, prompting some women to seek abortion abroad.
+The country has imposed strict regulations on abortion, which is permitted only in cases of rape, incest or when the woman's life is in danger; congenital disorder is not covered by the law, prompting some women to seek abortion abroad.

 Historically, the most significant Polish legal act is the Constitution of 3 May 1791.
 Instituted to redress long-standing political defects of the federative Polish–Lithuanian Commonwealth and its Golden Liberty, it was the first modern constitution in Europe and influenced many later democratic movements across the globe.
 In 1918, the Second Polish Republic became one of the first countries to introduce universal women's suffrage.

 Foreign relations

 Poland is a middle power and is transitioning into a regional power in Europe.
-It has a total of 52 representatives in the European Parliament as of 2022.
+It has a total of 53 representatives in the European Parliament as of 2024.
 Warsaw serves as the headquarters for Frontex, the European Union's agency for external border security as well as ODIHR, one of the principal institutions of the OSCE.
 Apart from the European Union, Poland has been a member of NATO, the United Nations, and the WTO.

-In recent years, Poland significantly strengthened its relations with the United States, thus becoming one of its closest allies and strategic partners in Europe.
-Historically, Poland maintained strong cultural and political ties to Hungary; this special relationship was recognised by the parliaments of both countries in 2007 with the joint declaration of 23 March as "The Day of Polish-Hungarian Friendship".
+In recent years, Poland significantly strengthened its relations with the United States, becoming one of its closest allies and strategic partners in Europe.
+Historically, Poland maintained strong cultural and political ties with Hungary.